Our Taranaki Hike takes An unexpected turn

 “This is the old summit trail,” said the strange-looking man wearing dark sunglasses and a French Foreign Legion-style hat.
 A large bushy grey beard attempted to hide his expressionless face, and his thin, frail body didn’t look like it could withstand a climb to the summit.
 “I’m taking that route,” he said, “so you can follow me.”
 We had only just begun our hike up the slopes of Mount Taranaki, a dormant volcano on the west coast of New Zealand’s North Island.

 We had missed a turning and were heading along the wrong trail.
 Our intention had been to go back, but fortune seemed to be smiling upon us.

-“My wife and I used to hike this mountain all the time.
-She died recently, and now I hike it alone,” he said.
+“My wife and I used to hike Taranaki all the time.
+She died recently, and now I climb it alone,” he said.